shai-baranes/Keith-New-Libraries/README.md

 ## 'Path' library:
-> alternative way to have a robust script that is not effected when you switch between directories
+> alternative way to have a robust script that is not effected when you switch between directories (also not effected when switching netween build-systems e.g. REPL v.
+Terminus)